-If you have any comments on this page, click on "contact me" above for my Q&A blog to leave a comment or question
+If you have any comments on this page, click on "email" above for my Q&A blog to leave a comment or question

 This is like an extended road test of the Kawasaki Vulcan 900LT in the form of a journal.
 I have owned the bike since new in July 2007.
-Mary Ann and I are taking the Vulcan and her Burgman to Vancouver Island in the summer of 2012.
-I have a blog named “Lost and Burgie Go West” about the preparations and (later) the trip.
+Mary Ann and I took my Vulcan and her Burgman on an 11,000 km round trip to Vancouver Island in the summer of 2012, and a 7,500 km round trip to Newfoundland in 2014.
+I have a blog named “Lost and Burgie Go West” about the preparations and the trips.
 You can find it HERE. (click on the underlined word)

 Introduction July 2007